durangoretro/web/docs/hardware/veracruz.md

 * **Jalisco**: 9 MHz 65C816 workstation with 1360 x 768 px. colour display[^2]
 * **Tabasco**: Top of the range 13.5 MHz 65C816 workstation with high resolution colour display[^2]

+!!! info
+    This Project is under construction; is only in design and definition stage and is not ready yet.

 ## Veracruz Basic Specs

 * CPU: 65C816 @ 5 MHz